guoyu07/meta64/readme.md

 * Automatic Type Registration from CND file
 * RSS Reader with Podcast Player (implemented in HTML5)
 * For future planned features see file: **/docs/bugs-and-todos.md**
+* Supports either MongoDB or an RDBMS as backing store (provided by Jackrabbit/Oak)
+* Can run with Derby embedded DB for completely self-contained installation.

 ## Technology Stack and APIs